Have questions? We have the answers!

 CareerBridge is a professional development hub used to enhance our participant’s overall internship by targeting personal and professional growth.
 You will gain access to 12 professional development courses that you must complete throughout your internship experience (before, during and upon completion).

 Are these paid internships?

+We leave it in the discretion of our host companies as to whether they pay their interns.
 Our aim is to provide high quality placements that will provide our participants with real responsibility and develop transferable skills for future employment.
 We do not want to forgo potentially high quality placements by narrowing our search just for paid placements.
-We must also follow visa regulations for each program location.
-Currently all programs provide a guaranteed unpaid internship in the career field or country of your choice.

 The Internship Outcomes